-- 4. Select Interactive Mode or Unattended Mode.
+- 1. Select the Test tab. - 2.
+Select one of the following options: - □ Quick Test-Runs a quick, general test on each device with a minimal number of prompts. - □ Complete Test-Runs maximum testing of each device with minimal prompts. - □ Custom Test-Runs only the tests you select.
+To select specific devices or tests, find the device in the list, then click the box beside each test to select or deselect it.
+When selected, a red check mark appears in the box. - 3.
+Select Interactive Mode or Unattended Mode. - 4.
 In Interactive Mode, the diagnostic software will prompt you for input during tests that require it.
 Some tests require interaction and will display errors or halt testing if selected in conjunction with Unattended Mode. - 5.
-Click the Begin Testing button at bottom of window.
-Test Status is displayed, showing the progress and result of each test.
-For more details on the tests run, click the Log tab or click Tab at the top of the screen and select Log. - 6.
+Click the Begin Testing button. - 6.
+Test Status is displayed, showing the progress and result of each test. - 7.
 If errors are found, click the Error tab to display more detailed information and recommended actions.
-By following the recommended actions, you may be able to solve some problems yourself. - 7.
-Click Print or save the error information in case you need to contact your Compaq authorized dealer, reseller, or service provider for assistance. - 8.
-To exit Compaq Diagnostics for Windows, click File, then click Exit.
+By following the recommended actions, you may be able to solve some problems yourself. - 8.
+Click Print or Save the error information in case you need to contact your HP authorized dealer, reseller, or service provider for assistance. - 9.
+To exit Diagnostics for Windows, click File, then click Exit.